anurag24-26/Javascript-simple-programs/README.md

 # Javascript-simple-programs
-Some simple programs in javscript and also my prsonal javascript notes
+Some simple programs in javscript and also my personal javascript notes